anton-tchekov/editor/README.md

 ### High Priority

+- Platform/IO
-- Refactor
+	- Sorted Directory Scan

 - Bugs
 	- Multi-line comment `/* */`
 	- When using the up and down arrow keys, cursor does not always line up on the same collumn due to tabs being wider than other characters
-	- When opening file check for valid text during loading, not after
-	- FIXMEs in code
+	- FIXMEs and TODOs in code

 - Text Selection
 	- Select All (Ctrl+A)